Governance Without the Monolith

 This article tackled the governance layer:

-Governance is not the enemy, but governance theater is expensive and governance gaps are dangerous.
+Governance is necessary.
+Governance theater is expensive.
+Governance gaps are dangerous.

-The next article will go after one of my favorite forms of enterprise self-deception:
+The next article goes after one of my favorite forms of enterprise self-deception:

 Metrics that lie.

-Because if your metrics do not connect across the system, your governance will never tell the truth.
+If metrics do not connect across the system, governance will never tell the truth.

 And if governance cannot tell the truth, release confidence becomes a costume.